| MY CHEROKEE TRIBAL CITIZENSHIP, NAMES, CLAN . . . |

 MEDICINE MEN & WOMEN

-A traditional Cherokee, who believes and lives the Cherokee way, will be familiar with who these people are, or will know others who can lead someone to a Medicine Man or Woman.
+A traditional Cherokee, who believes and lives the Cherokee way, will be familiar with who these people are, or will know others who can lead someone to a Medicine Man or Medicine Woman.
 Also, those in the Cherokee tribe such as; grandparents, aunts, uncles, cousins or neighbors would be able to refer someone in the family to the Medicine Man or Woman.

 Does this mean that I would be able to access a Medicine Man or Woman?
 Yes - but I would not be at liberty to suggest this to someone outside the tribe.